 - There was also the episode "The Hole in the Wall Gang".
 In a haunted house, ghosts were spawned out of holes in the wall, and how big and powerful the ghost was depended on the size of the hole.
 (Small hole, weak ghost, big hole, strong ghost.)
 This created a problem when fighting them blew a huge hole in the wall, with the potential to spawn the worst monster they had ever fought.
 Egon quickly determined that placing a smaller hole inside the big hole could dispell the effect, but he aborted the plan upon realizing it might also cause a reality breaking paradox situation and cause the entire universe to implode.
 But it only got worse when the creature destroyed the whole house, making the hole much bigger, and giving them no choice but to risk the first plan.
 Fortunately, the risk paid off.

 - In the first movie, Bender causes this by gathering a whole bunch of time-duplicates of himself from his many trips back in time and convincing them not to come out when they were supposed to.
 Nibbler proceeds to FREAK OUT, as the amount of Benders end up causing a gigantic rip in the fabric of the universe and leading to the events of the second movie.

 - A What If? episode deals with what would happen if Fry never came to the future-the result is the universe collapsing on itself, with Fry, Stephen Hawking, Al Gore, Gary Gygax, Nichelle Nichols and Deep Blue getting sucked into untime.
 Which is pretty damn good Fridge Brilliance: Fry's existence is a Stable Time Loop that requires the Planet Express ship and the very reason Fry was sent to the future was to prevent the universe's demise.

-- One episode of Adventure Time has Finn blowing a fourth dimensional bubble which caused a black hole to form due to its sheer impossibility.
+- "The Real You" has a newly super-intelligent Finn blowing a fourth-dimensional bubble which caused a black hole to form due to its sheer impossibility.

 Finn: A fourth-dimensional bubble casts a three-dimensional shadow.
 It is beyond COMPREHENSION!
 Beyond space!
 BEYOND TIME!